Abandoning your animal

 *Gentle injection performed by a veterinarian.
 Euthanasia is limited to situations

-where it is deemed the most ethical option for the animal and the community, such as severely ill and dangerous animals.
+whereas it is the most ethical option for the wellbeing of the animal and the community (very ill and dangerous animals)